 In South Africa, everywhere floats the perfume of “braai”, the local barbecue.
 From townships to posh restaurants, some of the best meat on the planet is grilled and served here.

 There is even a national day, on September 24th, called “braai day” to celebrate the arrival of summer and signals the return to backyards and the gathering of friends and family.
 Ask the locals in Durban to make you taste the boerewors, a long beef sausage with spices, and Biltong, the national beef jerky.

 The local dishes are the translation of the multicultural side of Durban.
 Regional specials include:

 For those with a sweet tooth, try the milk pie (tart with concentrated milk, vanilla essence, cornflour, and cinnamon), the Malva Pudding (pudding with apricot jam, vanilla, corn syrup and brown sugar) or the Koeksister (braided doughnut dipped in a cane syrup).
 Desserts in the KwaZulu-Natal province region are incredibly sweet so get ready for a sugar rush with the Koeksister!

 Out of the many types of beers, you will find, here are some of the drinks visitors should taste in Durban.
 The Black Sambucca (with liquorice flavour), the Bombay Crush (a drink made with Tukmaria seeds, cold milk, vanilla ice cream or whipped cream and rose syrup), and from its British roots the traditional ” Teatime”.

-If you are planning a holiday to South Africa, whether you’re looking to experience South Africa in Style or experience a real life Family Adventure, consider adding some time in Durban to the beginning or end of your trip in order to see yet another side to diverse and beautiful South Africa.
-Discover more things to do in Durban today.
+If you are planning a holiday to South Africa, consider adding some time in Durban at the beginning or end of your trip in order to see yet another side to this diverse and beautiful country.